Monday, December 23, 2024

 101 WAYS TO GET OUT OF DEBT – AND ON THE ROAD TO WEALTH

 In the late 2000s, as the 2000s boom collapsed into the US sub-prime crisis and the GFC, many people were asking me “What’s the Next Big Thing?”
-I had sold companies in the takeover boom prior to the 1987 crash, again in the ‘dot-com’ boom prior to the ‘tech wreck’ crash, and I had been bought and sold a few properties and been debt-free in the 2000s credit boom prior to the GFC.
+I had sold companies in the takeover boom prior to the 1987 crash, again in the ‘dot-com’ boom prior to the ‘tech wreck’ crash, and my wife and I had bought and sold a few properties and been debt-free in the 2000s credit boom prior to the GFC.

 My conclusion at the time was that there was actually no “next big thing” this time.
 The problem was the world had too much debt – governments, corporates, households.
 The “Next Big Thing” was to for everyone to get out of debt ASAP.
 (Personally, we had paid off the home loan in the late 1990s, had no other debts, and had bought a boat and beach house with cash, but the rest of the world was still drowning in a sea of debt.)